 James Bowen was a down on his luck British street musician who was busking the streets of London when a ginger cat walked into his life.
 Bowen and Bob caught the attention a literary agent, an encounter that would change the pair’s lives irrevocably.
-Bowen’s first book, A Street Cat Named Bob, became an international bestseller and was released as a major motion picture in November.
+Bowen’s first book, A Street Cat Named Bob, became an international bestseller and was released as a major motion picture.

 Lil BUB came into Mike Bridavsky’s life when she was eight weeks old.
 She was born with several genetic mutations.
 Since then, BUB has become a published author, a talk show host, a movie star, and has helped raise well over $300,000 for animals in need.

 Tabatha Bundesen was a waitress in Arizona up until her cat Tardar Sauce, better known as Grumpy Cat, became an internet sensation.
 Grumpy Cat has reportedly earned over $100 million through movie and media appearances, book deals, modeling, and more.

 I’ve been blessed with three life changing cats myself.
 While the changes in my life may not have been as meteoric as Bowen, Bridavsky or Bundesens’s, they were profound.
 Amber inspired my blog, The Conscious Cat.
 Buckley inspired an entire book, Buckley’s Story: Lessons from a Feline Master Teacher.
 Between the blog and the book, my life changed in ways I never could have imagined.